What Starlink actually costs.

 Starlink charges per-GB priority data on top of base plans if you exceed allotments.
 Most home users never hit these limits, but heavy 4K streamers and remote workers should check.
 Plus regional taxes which can add 10 to 25 percent in some countries.

 Real talk on the referral.
 The free month from a referral is a one-time discount worth the value of one month of your plan.
-On Residential at $120/month, that is about 10 percent off your first year.
+On Residential 200 at $80/month, that is about 8 percent off your first year.
 Useful, not life-changing, but free is free.
 The smart move is to always order through any valid referral, even if it is not from someone you know.

 How does Starlink compare to alternatives?